gyrus/Control-Live-Changes/readme.txt

 NOTE: Instead of the above, you may want to drop the `control-live-changes.php` file into the `/wp-content/mu-plugins/` directory to ensure that no one deactivates this plugin!

 == Changelog ==
+= 0.2.1 =
+* Added tests for constants that might already be defined

 = 0.2 =
 * Improved disabling functionality by using the `map_meta_cap` filter